ziglang/zig/README.md

 ### Current Status

  * Core language features are lacking such as structs, enums, loops.
+ * Only Linux is supported.
+ * Only building for the native target is supported.
  * Have a look in the examples/ folder to see some code examples.
  * Optimized machine code that Zig produces is indistinguishable from optimized machine code produced from equivalent C program.
- * Generating dynamic libraries, executables, object files, and C header files works.
+ * Zig can generate dynamic libraries, executables, object files, and C header files.
+ * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.

 ### Roadmap